Updated February 21, 2023

 In Missouri, the value of these solar incentives depends on where you live and your utility.
-When the federal and local tax credits and rebates are combined, the cost of an array can drop by nearly 30%.
+When federal tax credits and utility rebates are combined, the cost of an array can drop by nearly 35%.

 For Missouri residents, some utilities provide a rebate to incentivize the purchase of a solar array.
 Ameren Missouri, the local utility for most St. Louisans, offers a 25-cent/watt rebate.
 The Ameren Missouri Solar Rebate is calculated based on the production size of your array.
-For instance, if you installed a 7.5 kW array (7,500 watts), your rebate would be 7,500 * .25 = $2,500.
+For instance, if you installed a 10 kW array (10,000 watts), your rebate would be 10,000 * .25 = $2,500.